Emergency Preparedness Team

 Our goal is to have at least 100 groups/blocks in Friendly Neighborhood participate.
 We are recruiting 10 organizers in each of 10 neighborhood zones to convene their neighbors for this program.
-See our progress map above as of April 2019.
-So far we have 26 groups completed.
+See our progress map above as of June 2019.
+So far we have over 30 groups completed.
 The purple Ps are groups in progress.

 This program is designed as do-it-yourself.
 If you are ready to dive in: